-IN HUMANS
+6. IN HUMANS

-Microplastics pose a serious threat to life on Earth.
+MPs pose a serious threat to life on Earth.
 They are contained in seafood, salt and mineral water and can get into the human body in various ways - by ingesting contaminated with MP products and inhaling air polluted with MPs.
 MPs can enter the food chain and cause allergies, asthma or cancer.104 Inhalation of MPs is especially dangerous because they have a high oxidation potential and can damage the respiratory system and other organs.
 The effects of MPs on human health depend on their size, shape, chemical composition and concentration.
 There are not enough regulations to limit emissions of MPs and to monitor their presence in the environment.
-Research in this area is more data are still insufficient and needed to assess the risk of MPs for human health.105
+Research in this area is still insufficient and more data are needed to assess the risk of MPs for human health.105

-Scientific evidence highlights the role of air as an important source of human exposure to microplastics.
-They have been found in atmospheric samples both indoors (in house dust) and outdoors, and it has been shown that the indoor environment contains a large proportion of these particles.106 The wide distribution of these particles is due to their rapid transport over large distances, which is facilitated mainly by their small size (from 1 μ m to 5 mm) and their low density.107
+Scientific evidence highlights the role of air as an important source of human exposure to MPs.
+They have been found in atmospheric samples both indoors (in house dust) and outdoors, and it has been shown that the indoor environment contains a large proportion of these particles.106 The wide distribution of these particles is due to their rapid transport over large distances, which is facilitated mainly by their small size (from 1 to 5 mm) and their low density.107

-Studies have shown that airborne MPs consist in particular of fibers between 200 and 600 μ m in size.^{14,95} These fibers can penetrate human lungs, where fibers up to 250 μ m in size have been found that can cause respiratory diseases, especially in vulnerable individuals (Pauly et al., 1998).
+Studies have shown that airborne MPs consist in particular of fibres between 200 and 600 μ m in size.^{14,95} These fibres can penetrate human lungs, where fibres up to 250 μ m in size have been found that can cause respiratory diseases, especially in vulnerable individuals (Pauly et al., 1998).
 According to estimates by the European Environment Agency (EEA), a person can be exposed to 26-130 MP pieces in the air per day.
-This is a serious health risk because MPs have prooxidative and pro-inflammatory effects, as well as contain harmful additives, such as plasticizers, which act as endocrine disruptors.
+This is a serious health risk because MPs have pro-oxidative and pro-inflammatory effects, as well as they contain harmful additives, such as plasticizers, which act as endocrine disruptors.
 In addition, MPs can adsorb hazardous pollutants from the environment, such as persistent organic pollutants (POPs), and carry them into the body when inhaled.
 Therefore, it is necessary to take measures to reduce emissions of POPs and exposure to MPs in the air.^{12,108}

 After inhalation, microplastics reach the respiratory tract and are deposited depending on the properties of the particles, the characteristics of the individual and the anatomy of the lungs.
-Smaller particles of lower density (e.g. polyethylene) are more likely to reach the deep airways.
-Particles of 5-30 μ m are deposited in the upper respiratory tract by impaction in the rhino-pharyngeal walls, while particles of 1-5 μ m reach the small airways by sedimentation and diffusion.109 Particle deposition <1 μ m occurs by Brownian motion.^{109,110}
+Smaller particles of lower density (e.g., polyethylene) are more likely to reach the deep airways.
+Particles of 5-30 μ m are deposited in the upper respiratory tract by impaction in the rhino-pharyngeal walls, while particles of 1-5 μ m reach the small airways by sedimentation and diffusion.109 Particle deposition <1 μ m occurs by Brownian motion.^{109,110} been demonstrated in workers, working with PVC and a group of people who are prone to persistent inflammatory stimulation leading to pulmonary fibrosis or even carcinogenesis.111

-Although both MP and nanoplastics (NPs) can reach the alveolar surface, the latter can pass into the bloodstream, overcoming the pulmonary epithelial barrier (Fig. 22).
+Although both MPs and nanoplastics (NPs) can reach the alveolar surface, the latter can pass into the bloodstream, overcoming the pulmonary epithelial barrier (Fig. 22).
 Despite the low reactivity, the number of atoms per surface per unit mass is large in MPs and NPs, which significantly increases the surface area for chemical reactions with body fluids and tissues in direct contact.
-This has been demonstrated in workers, working with polyvinyl chloride (PVC) and a group of people who are prone to persistent inflammatory stimulation leading to pulmonary fibrosis or even carcinogenesis.111
+This has